Alexander Mountbatten, 1st Marquess of Carisbrooke: Marriage

-According to the published diaries of Cecil Beaton, in his later years Lord Carisbrooke had a longtime male lover, Simon Fleet.
+According to the published diaries of Cecil Beaton, in his later years, Lord Carisbrooke had a longtime male lover, Simon Fleet.
 More is written about Lord Carisbrooke and his wife in the published diaries of James Lees-Milne and Henry "Chips" Channon.

 Later career

 Lord Carisbrooke, who received no state allowance, became the first member of the British royal family to work in the commercial sector.
 He began his career working as an entry-level clerk in the offices of Lazard Brothers bankers.
 He later worked for a company that oversaw housing estates, and before long he took control of social work for the tenants.

 Later he became a director of Lever Brothers and several other prominent corporations.

 Death

-Lord Carisbrooke, died in 1960, aged 73, at Kensington Palace, and his ashes were buried within the Battenberg Chapel in St. Mildred's Church, Whippingham on the Isle of Wight.
-The title Marquess of Carisbrooke became extinct upon his death.
+Lord Carisbrooke died on 23 February 1960, aged 73, at Kensington Palace.
+His ashes were interred within the Battenberg Chapel at St. Mildred's Church, Whippingham, on the Isle of Wight.
+As he had no sons, the title Marquess of Carisbrooke became extinct upon his death.